 As part of our Stewardship activities, we engage on human rights issues affecting our investees.
 Those discussions include pushing them to provide remedy for people affected by negative rights outcomes.
 For example, we engaged with four companies in 2022 over concerns about their human rights policies and practices.
 All provided sufficient information or assurance and remain on our watchlist.
 We also signed up to the collaborative investor engagement initiative coordinated by Know the Chain and Investor Alliance for Human Rights to open dialogue with apparel and footwear companies to tackle forced labour in global supply chains.
-Another example is that in December 2022, PRI launched its new collaborative engagement initiative called Advance.
-BNPP AM was among 220 investors to sign up.
-Overall, the initiative has the support of over US\$30 trillion AUM.
+Another example: PRI launched its new collaborative engagement initiative called Advance.

+BNPP AM was among 265 investors to sign up in 2023, joining a coalition of 265 investors representing US\$35 trillion.
 It will encourage companies to fully implement the UN Guiding Principles on Human Rights and the OECD Guidelines for Multi-National Companies (MNCs), thereby contributing to delivering equality and inclusive growth.
 It will run for five years and tackle companies across several sectors.
-We will co-lead engagement with Arcelor Mittal starting in 2023.